Xunnamius/project-utils/README.md

 > [npx][9] can be used: `npx projector ...` (local install) or
 > `npx projector-js ...` (no install).

-- Can be used for both frontend and backend projects
+- Compatible with almost any JavaScript/TypeScript project already using npm
 - Presents a unified interface for both polyrepos (normal repos) and monorepos
   - The `--root` argument, when used in a polyrepo context, refers to the repository root and can usually be omitted
-- Built on tools with which you are already familiar
+- Built on the popular open source tooling you're already familiar with
-  - The core of Projector relies on git, npm workspaces and scripts, and [a slightly-divergent semantic-release fork][36] <sup>(until [upstream][37] [PRs][38] are merged)</sup>
+  - The primary components of Projector rely on git, npm (especially [workspaces][56] and [scripts][39]), and [a slightly-divergent semantic-release fork][36]
-  - Projector ships with configurations for TypeScript, webpack, Babel, and other tools, but you can use your own if you wish
+  - Several _highly opinionated_ configurations [are available][49] for
+    TypeScript, webpack, Babel, Jest, and other tools, but you can very easily substitute your own and/or ignore them entirely
-- Build one, some, or all packages concurrently (via webpack or any bundler or compiler)
+- Build one, some, or all packages concurrently (via [webpack][57] or any bundler or compiler)
   > `p build -p pkg-1`\
   > `p build -p pkg-1 -p pkg-2`\
   > `p build --root`\